Hi, How Can We Help You?

 409a Corrections

-In 2003, the House Ways and Means committee proposed a bill that basically “eliminated” the possibility of Deferred Compensation, all because executives at Enron had “swapped” out future compensation for a life insurance benefit that was outside the creditors of both the individual and company creditors.
-With the approval of the board, who did not know that the company was failing, they accelerated their payments before it came to light.
-As such, Congress created 409A , rules and need 409A Corrections.
+In 2003, the House Ways and Means Committee proposed a bill that effectively “eliminated” the possibility of deferred compensation — all because executives at Enron had “swapped” future compensation for a life insurance benefit placed outside the reach of both individual and company creditors.
+With approval from a board that did not know the company was failing, they accelerated their payments before the collapse came to light.
+In response, Congress created IRC 409A, the rules that now govern deferred compensation — and the corrections required when those rules are broken.

-Fast forward to today, and the implementation of IRC 409A, there are specific rules and guidelines defined to prevent what occurred in 2003.
-The ultimate version of the law, states that a company has to define numerous items as part of the deferred compensation plan at the time the plan is established.
-The plan document outlines the responsibility of the employer and the employee, inclusive of when and how the compensation is earned and paid (which are two very different things for tax purposes depending on the tax structure of the company that you work for), and defines all of the terms of the plan.
+Fast forward to today: under IRC 409A, specific rules and guidelines are defined to prevent what occurred in 2003.
+The law requires a company to define numerous items as part of the deferred compensation plan at the time the plan is established.
+The plan document outlines the responsibilities of both employer and employee — including when and how compensation is earned and paid (two very different things for tax purposes, depending on the tax structure of the company) — and defines all of the terms of the plan.

-A list of items defined in the plan document or it’s addendum should include, and are not limited to the following:
+A list of items defined in the plan document or its addendum should include, but is not limited to, the following:

 • Plan Date